 The 12th century Avignon bridge is known as the Pont d'Avignon in the nursery rhyme or officially as the Pont Saint-Benezet.
-It forms part of the UNESCO listed historical centre of Avignon.
+It forms part of the historical centre of Avignon, listed by UNESCO as a World Heritage Site.

 Bénézet was a simple shepherd with an uncanny ability to make people listen when he spoke, and it was he who had the idea for the bridge and who initiated the fund-raising, after reputedly hearing the voice of God instructing him to have the bridge built.